Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets} We train all models on the English subset of multi-lingual LibriSpeech (MLS) \citep{pratap2020mls}, which contains 10M examples of 10-20 seconds, resulting in 45K hours.
+\newpara{Datasets.} We train our models on the English subset of multi-lingual LibriSpeech (MLS) \cite{pratap2020mls}, which contains 10M examples of 10-20 seconds, resulting in 45K hours.
 To avoid over-exposure of a few speakers, we limit the maximal number of utterances per speaker to 10K, resulting in 5.2M examples.
-We evaluate all models on LibriSpeech \textit{test-clean} \citep{panayotov2015librispeech}, which consists of 2620 utterances by 40 speakers.
+We evaluate all models on LibriSpeech \textit{test-clean} \cite{panayotov2015librispeech}, which consists of 2620 utterances by 40 speakers.
 All speakers in the test set are excluded from the training set.
-We filter the dataset to utterances with lengths of 8-25 seconds, and then limit to at most 15 samples per speaker, resulting in 564 utterances for evaluation. \paragraph{Tokenization} To derive acoustic tokens, we train continuous $\beta$-VAE-GAN, with a varying bottleneck dimension $d\in \left\{ 8,16,24,32 \right\}$, and set the KL-divergence regularization to $\beta=5\cdot10^{-5}$, as done in \citet{GIVT}.
+We filter the dataset to utterances with lengths of 8-25 seconds, and then limit to at most 15 samples per speaker, resulting in 564 utterances for evaluation.

+\newpara{Tokenization.} To derive acoustic tokens, we train continuous $\beta$-VAE-GAN, with a varying bottleneck dimension $d\in \left\{ 8,16,24,32 \right\}$, and set the KL-divergence regularization to $\beta=5\cdot10^{-5}$, as done in \cite{GIVT}.
 We also train discrete RVQ-GAN models with $q\in \left\{4,8,12\right\}$ codebooks, each with 1024 entries.
-In addition, we apply quantizer dropout~\citep{Soundstream} with $p=0.5$.
-All compression models are trained on MLS-English, DAPS, LibriTTS, LibriTTS-R and LJ-Speech, which balance between high and mid quality recordings~\citep{shechtman2024low}.
-The all-training hyperparameters follow the original recipe proposed by \citet{DAC}.
-We extract semantic tokens by quantizing the embeddings of the 11th layer of W2V-BERT \citep{barrault2023seamless} using minibatch K-means with 1024 centroids.
-We further compress the semantic tokens using a BPE tokenizer with a vocabulary of 16384 tokens.
-This is done to shorten the sequence and balance the tokens' distribution \citep{dekel2024exploring}.
-We note that only the T2S model leverages the BPE-compressed semantic tokens, as well as the the S2A-AR models, as other models embed semantic and acoustic features into a shared token space.
-We also train a text BPE tokenizer on the transcripts of our training set, with a vocabulary of 16384 tokens.
+In addition, we apply quantizer dropout~\cite{Soundstream} with $p=0.5$.
+All compression models are trained on MLS-English, DAPS, LibriTTS, LibriTTS-R and LJ-Speech, which balance between high and mid quality recordings~\cite{shechtman24_interspeech}.
+The all-training hyperparameters follow the original recipe proposed by \cite{DAC}.
+We extract semantic tokens by quantizing the embeddings of the 11th layer of W2V-BERT \cite{barrault2023seamless} using minibatch K-means with 1024 centroids.